sreehariskumar/interface_scan/README.md

 # interface_scan

-A python script to find the MAC address and IP address associated to an interface.
+A python script to find the IP and MAC addresses of all the interfaces.

 Run : python interface_scan.py